CaptainChicky/Hailstone-Numbers/readme.md

     sequenceLen                         /generated/seedLen.png

 Note that all driver programs except maxHeight will output a .png file. maxHeight will output a .pdf file because the scale of the graph is too large for matplotlib to put into a .png file.

+## Docker
+A Docker image is available if you don't want to install the dependencies locally.

+**One-shot run** (runs the default plot and exits):

+    docker run hailstone-numbers:v1.2

+**Interactive mode** (drop into a shell and run as many plots as you want):

+    docker run -it hailstone-numbers:v1.2 /bin/bash

+This gives you a terminal inside the container.
+From there, just run `python main.py` with whatever flags you need:

+    root@abc123:/app$ python main.py -d maxHeight -v reg -l 2 -p "list(range(1, 10001))"
+    root@abc123:/app$ python main.py -d hailstone -v rainbow -p "[27, 97]"

+Type `exit` when you're done, and the container stops.

+To build the image yourself, run this from the root of the repo:

+    docker build -t hailstone-numbers:v1.2 .

 # Closing Remarks
 This program is very noobishly written so expect bugs ig.
 If you find them, please open an issue so I can try to fix it lmao.
 Regardless, I hope you have fun with this and find some interesting patterns in the data.
 You're also free to modify the code to your liking to do things like highlight certain types of numbers or whatnot.
 If you do, feel free to make a pull request to add to it.